Birthday: April 5, 1916

 He was the proud recipient of multiple ‘Golden Globe Awards.’
 He had received the awards for his movies ‘The Yearling,’ ‘To Kill a Mockingbird,’ and ‘The Boys from Brazil.’
 He also received the award for the TV adaptation of his film ‘The Moby Dick.’

 The year 1969 witnessed him being felicitated by US President Lyndon Johnson with the nation's highest civilian honor ‘Presidential Medal of Freedom.’

 Post retirement, he received a number of lifetime achievement awards, such as ‘Screen Actors Guild Lifetime Achievement Award,’ ‘American Film Institute Life Achievement Award,’ ‘Crystal Globe Award,’ ‘Donostia Lifetime Achievement Award,’ and ‘George Eastman Award.’

 In 1993, at the 43rd ‘Berlin International Film Festival,’ he was honored with an ‘Honorary Golden Bear.’
 Five years later, he was presented with the ‘National Medal of Arts.’
 In 2000, he was made Doctor of Letters by the ‘National University of Ireland.’

 Personal Life & Legacy

-Following legal separation from his first wife, he walked the aisle for a second time with Paris news reporter, Veronique Passani.
-The couple was blessed with a son, Anthony Peck and daughter Cecilia Peck.
+Following legal separation from his first wife, he walked down the aisle for the second time with Paris news reporter Veronique Passani.
+The couple was blessed with a son Anthony Peck and daughter Cecilia Peck.

-In 2011, the U.S. postal department venerated the contribution made by him by issuing a postage stamp commemorating him.
+In 2011, the U.S. postal department honored him by issuing a postage stamp commemorating him.